AnnsAnna/hamburg-mensa-bot/README.md

-# HAW Mensa Discord Bot 🤖
+# Hamburg Mensa Bot 🤖

 This bot is intended to be run through a daily cronjob.
 It will post the menu of the day to a discord channel.